Skip to main content Skip to secondary navigation

 • Regularly acknowledge that students might be struggling to focus on their work, that this is understandable, and that you want to help them succeed in your course.

-• including options to revise and resubmit
+• including chances to revise and resubmit

 • dropping the lowest grade on some assignments

-• adding review sessions
+• adding review sessions, or

 Create space